 summary of investigation means a written report that includes reference to relevant material gathered by the review officer for the purpose of an investigation under regulation 32B.

-[Regulation 30 inserted in Gazette 21 Aug 2015 p.
+[Regulation 30 inserted: Gazette 21 Aug 2015 p.
 3317-18.]

 31. Application of this Part